valkey-io/valkey-go/README.md

 ## Memory Consumption Consideration

-Each underlying connection in valkey allocates a ring buffer for pipelining.
+Each underlying connection in valkey-go allocates a ring buffer for pipelining.
 Its size is controlled by the `ClientOption.RingScaleEachConn` and the default value is 10 which results into each ring of size 2^10.

 If you have many valkey connections, you may find that they occupy quite an amount of memory.
 In that case, you may consider reducing `ClientOption.RingScaleEachConn` to 8 or 9 at the cost of potential throughput degradation.

 You may also consider setting the value of `ClientOption.PipelineMultiplex` to `-1`, which will let valkey use only 1 connection for pipelining to each valkey node.

+In addition, each connection also allocates read and write buffers to reduce system calls during high concurrency or large pipelines.
+These buffers are controlled by:

+- `ClientOption.ReadBufferEachConn` (default: 0.5 MiB)
+- `ClientOption.WriteBufferEachConn` (default: 0.5 MiB)

+You can adjust these values in memory-sensitive environments to lower memory usage, at the cost of potential throughput.

 ## Instantiating a new Valkey Client